ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 * How can we make a better experiment?
 * Should mission statements be mission questions?
 * How might we create a culture of inquiry?

-In every experiment you must ask: **What will we Learn?**

-* Then work backwards to the simplest experiment which will teach you that.
-This is the real MVP

-### Idea Storming

-* Come up with at least 50 questions about the problem
-* Be sure to push yourself to 50 questions.
-That's around when the best questions come
-* This is an alternative to brainstorming

-**"How Might We...?"** - This tends to open up the thinking process better than the question "How can we?"

-**Perspective Shift**: Ask questions from the perspective of another person ("How would Hollywood address this?")

-Mission Statement or Mission Question?

 # Living Better by Asking the Right Questions